What we do

 The Financial Safety website offers factual financial information with a family violence lens.
 It is aimed at people concerned about finances in their relationship or concerned about someone they know.

-The website includes a national Directory of Services that may be able to assist people navigating economic abuse and the many associated challenges, as well as links to apps, tools and Guides that can support people with their finances.
+The website includes a national Directory of Services that may be able to assist people navigating financial and economic abuse and the many associated challenges, as well as links to apps, tools and Guides that can support people with their finances.

 While the site is predominantly aimed at women, it includes information that is relevant to anyone experiencing abuse from a partner, family member or other member of the household.